Gaspard II de Coligny: Paris

 Soon after the failures of the siege the rebels were dealt a far more devastating blow than Jarnac at the Battle of Moncontour.
 During the course of the battle Coligny received a pistol shot to the face and while he survived he had to withdraw from the field.
 The loss of their leader left the army confused and directionless, dooming it.
 While the Huguenot army was savaged in the battle, it was not entirely annihilated and most of the cavalry was able to withdraw.
-Battle won Anjou led the royal army to besiege Saint-Jean d'Angely, the siege would prove a disaster for the royal army, consuming it in famine and disease.
+Battle won, Anjou led the royal army to besiege Saint-Jean d'Angely.
+The siege would prove a disaster for the royal army, consuming it in famine and disease.
 Coligny meanwhile regrouped what forces he had left, united with the Viscounts of Languedoc and began a circuitous march towards Paris.
 Coligny marched from Nîmes into Burgundy, sacking the great Abbey of Cluny in June.
-Having bested a force under Cossé at Arney-le-Duc. he avoided the royal army at Autun, picked up further reinforcements at Sancerre and moved directly on Paris.
-This march would achieve its intended affect, and peace would be declared on favourable terms.
+Having bested a force under Cossé at Arney-le-Duc, he avoided the royal army at Autun, picked up further reinforcements at Sancerre and moved directly on Paris.
+This march would achieve its intended effect, and peace would be declared on favourable terms.

 Peace

 Negotiations had been seriously ongoing between Coligny, Jeanne d'Albret and the crown since December 1569.
-There had been difficult over matters of public worship, which towns the rebels would receive as security.
+There had been difficulty over matters of public worship, and which towns the rebels would receive as security.
 Eventually it was agreed that Protestantism would be tolerated on the model of the Edict of January, and that the Huguenots would receive Montauban, La Charité sur Loire, La Rochelle and Cognac as surety for two years.
 While Coligny had considerable influence on these terms it was not as total as Condé's had been for Amboise.
 Instead he, Albret and a council of nobles voted on agreement for the various terms.
 The bounty on Coligny's head was to be revoked, and he was to be restored to his office as Admiral, with all his property returned.